The WealthPlan LLC

 2) Should the S&P 500 be our primary performance benchmark?

-Let me say at the outset that I’m a big fan of the S&P 500 and maintain a significant allocation there for clients, but, for both questions, my answer is an unequivocal NO.
+Let me say at the outset that I’m a big fan of the S&P 500 and maintain a significant allocation there for clients, but my answer is an unequivocal NO to both questions.

 Before we begin – What is the S&P 500?